mitmedialab/HCU400-Memory-Game-Data/README.md

 the sounds that are spaced 2-3 apart to make sure the person is paying attention and engaged throughout the memory task.

+Note that the raw game data has a full list of the order of the sound samples, as well as whether there was a keypress indicating that sound was selected as having been heard before, in ms from the start of the sound (a zero indicates no press).

 Our study was conducted off of Turk, and thus we tracked people with tokens/user ids ourselves, and then cross-referenced those with their Amazon assigned IDs.
 Some people have multiple amazon turk accounts, and some close